Did you Get a Bad Review in Social Media? Here’s How to Deal with It

 The first step begins with knowing who your accuser is.
 More than likely, it’s going to be one of these five characters:

-- Timid Tim: Tim is regular shopper who can usually put up with a lot, but when he finally gets pushed to the limits, he snaps.
-Rather than complain on site, he’d rather do it over social media where he doesn’t have to meet your face to face.
+Tim is a regular shopper who can usually put up with a lot, but when he finally gets pushed to the limits, he snaps.
+Rather than complaining on site, he’d rather do it over social media where he doesn’t have to meet your face to face.

-- Cryin’ Ryan: No matter what you do, there’s no way to stop Ryan.
+No matter what you do, there’s no way to stop Ryan.
 The food was cold.
 There wasn’t enough BBQ sauce.
 The cake didn’t have enough chocolate.
-Though you may grind your teeth at complaints from this person, they are usually repeat customers so you still have to respond.
+Though you may grind your teeth at complaints from this person, they usually repeat customers so you still have to respond.

 Now that we’ve identified who you’re up against, let’s look at some positive ways you can alleviate the situation and look like a pro.